Pappulab/material_properties/README.md

 The `source_data` folder contains all experimental and computational data for the final figures.
 The `raw_data` folder contains all raw data from the simulations.

-The `trajectories` folder contains the three trajectory files for the WT^+NLS system at the simulation temperature, T = 53.
+The `trajectories` folder contains three trajectory files (replicates) for the WT^+NLS system at the simulation temperature, T = 53.
+Note the results for ten replicates were reported in the paper.